RhysPollardDevelopment/Fullstack-milestone/README.md

 * [Google Fonts](https://fonts.google.com/): Library used to embed and link expanded font choices into the project.
 * [Gmail](https://www.google.com/gmail/): Email service used to deliver emails from python.
 * [favicon-generator](https://www.favicon-generator.org/): Favicon generator which converts images into favicons for use in the browser tab.
-* [Adobe Color](https://color.adobe.com/explore): Online tool used for identifying colour palettes and themes.
-Used to extrapolate colours from images and find suitable colour rnges.
+* [Coolors](https://coolors.co/): Online tool used for identifying colour palettes and creating themes for styling.
 * [Balsamiq](https://balsamiq.com/): Wireframing tool for concept creation and design for website.
 * [Font-Awesome](https://fontawesome.com/): Library offering a wide icon set for use in projects.
 * [Autoprefixer CSS Online](https://autoprefixer.github.io/): parsed CSS and produced webkit vendor prefixes for CSS stylings to work correctly on other browsers.